Highlights of U.S. Open fourth day

 - Czech Republic's 23rd-seeded Barbora Strycova will play American Jennifer Brady at Grandstand stadium.

-(Compiled by Aditi Prakash in Bengaluru; Editing by Mark Heinrich and David Evans and Richard Balmforth)
+(Compiled by Hardik Vyas and Aditi Prakash in Bengaluru; Editing by Mark Heinrich, David Evans, Richard Balmforth, Neville Dalton)